 Everyone meant well.
 I didn’t hold any of those comments against anyone and don’t even remember who said what (except for the skinny comment, but actually, that one cheers me up every time I think of it!)
 I do know that my experiences helped me learn what NOT to say when someone feels bad about the most mundane thing (like the weather) to the most serious (grief).

-So what can you do or say when someone you care about is struggling with depression, seasonal or otherwise, grief, loss of a job, or pandemic fears?
-You can offer two things: acknowledgment and support.
+Things that help: Phrases of acknowledgment and support.
 Acknowledge their feelings regardless of whether you relate to their pain or not, and keep your words to ones of support, not advice

 This sucks (one of the most comforting things someone said to me after my husband died) because it just does.